-Board of Directors is made up of volunteers who bring a wealth of personal, professional, and lived experiences, and serve as the decision-making body of FOCAS.
+Our board of directorss are made up of volunteers who bring a wealth of personal, professional, and lived experiences; and serve as the decision-making body of FOCAS.
 The Board is composed of a diverse group of women and men who are passionate about working with and alongside racialized immigrant populations who face adversity due to social, political, and economic injustices.
-With more than three decades of collective experience in community services and as volunteers with minoritized communities, they have worked as Founders, Presidents, Chairs and Co-Chairs, Advisors, Peer Educators and Mentors, Grassroots Organizers, and Activists’.
+With more than one decade of collective experience in community services and volunteers with minoritized communities.
+They have worked as founders, presidents, chairs and co-Chairs, advisors, peer educators and mentors, grassroots organizers, and activists’.

-The Board members have maintained an unwavering commitment to a diverse set of causes including health and well-being; education of children and youth; women empowerment and advocacy; art and entertainment; relief of poverty; sponsorship and refugee resettlement etc. Given their extensive experiences and long-standing commitments to community building, FOCAS could not be in the position we are today without the tireless dedication of our Board of Directors.
+The Board members have maintained an unwavering commitment to a diverse set of causes including health and well-being of the community; education of children and youth; women empowerment and advocacy; art and entertainment; relief of poverty; sponsorship and refugee resettlement etc. Without their extensive experiences and long-standing commitments to community building, FOCAS could not be in the position it's today.

 FOCAS BOARD OF DIRECTORS’ROLES AND RESPONSIBILITIES